Special-K-s-Flightsim-Bots/DCSServerBot/plugins/modmanager/README.md

-# Plugin OvGME
+# Plugin ModManager
-This plugin belongs to the [OvGME Service](../../services/ovgme/README.md) that lets you install additional packages (aka mods) into your DCS World servers.
+This plugin belongs to the [ModManager Service](../../services/modmanager/README.md) that lets you install additional packages (aka mods) into your DCS World servers.
 Read there for further details.</br>

 ## Discord Commands